Sporky023/connect4/README.md

 ## 3:50 pm

 First goal is going to be to initialize a board in the state, and then render that board to the screen.

+## 4:50 pm

+That took about an hour, and it's done.
+I've used a fake "devState" to get a pre-filled board for rendering.

+Current progress, roughly end of first 4.5 hours of work, is visible in commit 47c112c.